What is B.R.I.?

 Ok, I get it, but will I give up performance?

-In an independent study done by the BRI Institute in 2013, using the historical performance of individual companies in the S&P 500 that have passed B.R.I. screening vs those that did not for the time frame of January 1, 2000 through December 31, 2019, shows an annualized return of 6.19% for both portfolios.*
+In an independent study done by the BRI Institute, using the historical performance of individual companies in the S&P 500 that have passed B.R.I. screening vs those that did not for the time frame of January 1, 2000 through December 31, 2019, shows an annualized return of 6.19% for both portfolios.*

 The report can be seen by clicking this link.
 BRI Report